Securely Running Services with systemd on Linux

 This blog post has been created by collating and refining my personal setup notes.
-It's intended to serve as a reliable source of truth for myself and as a practical reference for anyone in the wider community who may need to set up a service on a Linux system using systemd
+It's intended to serve as a reliable source of truth for myself and as a practical reference for anyone in the wider community who may need to set up a service on a Linux system using systemd.

 While this guide can be used to run any service securely and reliably, in my case, I’ll be referencing Prometheus as the specific example.